 For those who bring a packed lunch to school, tables are provided in the dining hall and during warmer weather outside.

-Dinner money is required to be paid in advance, weekly (by or on Monday), monthly, half termly or termly.
-Please pay on-line at www.hamsey.surrey.sch.uk using the on-line payments button in the top right of the screen.
+Dinner money is paid on-line by the night before.
+Please pay on-line at www.hamsey.surrey.sch.uk using the School Money link at the bottom of the home page.
 Log on details will be issued to new parents when their children commence school.
 Anyone unable to pay online should make arrangements with the school office to pay by an alternative method.
 Any refunds for absence are made at the end of the term.

 Free meals are provided if you are receiving Income Support, Jobseekers Allowance, or Child Tax Credit (depending on your earnings).
 Forms are available from the school office.
-Applications and enquiries are always treated in the strictest confidence – please ask for Mrs Hughes or Mrs Daws.
+Applications and enquiries are always treated in the strictest confidence.

 Once entitlement is confirmed then the school and pupils will continue to benefit for up to six years, even if parents cease to qualify.
 Full details can be found on the school’s website.

 You may ask to speak to the Main Office in complete confidence.

 No charge is made for any activity or equipment required to fulfil the requirements of the National Curriculum.